14 of the Best Family Christmas Traditions to Start This Year

 Use this list and break off with a set of family, you can do boys against girls or however you want.
 Load up the car and check off as many things as you can on the list within the amount of time you give yourselves.

-Because this is a timed event, every minute a team arrives late to your agreed upon destination they lose 1 point.
 Try meeting at a local coffee shop and grab a cup of hot chocolate to go over who won and end the night perfectly!

 Make A Gingerbread House